 - 2 letters of recommendation*

 *A submission link with deadline information will be sent to your two (2) references only after you submit your complete application.

 Each application will be reviewed on the following criteria:

 - Demonstration of potential for leadership in public health professions

 - Potential for significant contributions to academic area of expertise

 - Interpersonal and communications skills (written and oral)

 - Individual plans for incorporating the fellowship experience into specific career goals

 Finalists will be notified and contacted for an interview via Zoom or in person.
 All applicants will be notified of their status.
 Applicants who are selected for interviews will receive details about the remainder of the process upon invitation.

 The Ideal Candidate

 How to Apply

 All applications must be submitted through the online application portal.
-The deadline to submit applications is November 5, 2022 at 11:59p.m.
+The deadline to submit applications has been extended to November 5, 2023 at 11:59p.m.
 EDT.
-Deadline for letters of recommendation is November 15, 2022 at 11:59p.m.
+Deadline for letters of recommendation is November 15, 2023 at 11:59p.m.
 EDT.